 YoY Percentage Change = 20%

 Repeat the process to find YoY change for both revenue and expenses for each period.
 Bear in mind that a positive result indicates an increase, while a negative number indicates a decrease.

 Once you’ve done the math, consider the results: Does seasonal traffic account for any dips?
 Are high-growth months accompanied (or preceded) by a spike in expenses?
 Understanding the why behind the numbers is just as important as the data itself.

 With YoY change tackled, you’re ready to create informed targets for future growth.
 Use historical data to decide whether to continue a slow and steady climb in income to outpace inflation or whether to take a more aggressive route when it comes to increasing revenue.

 When planning for growth, think carefully about your earning potential.
 If seasonal tourist traffic drives sales, slow months won’t realize the same rate of return as busier periods.

-Here's an example: let’s assume average January revenue is $100,000, while the average June take is $300,000.
-Traffic is up, so you’re comfortable estimating an additional 2% profit for next January, but you’re planning to invest in more marketing that should result in 5% more profits over the summer.
+Here's an example: Let’s assume average January revenue is $100,000, while average June revenue is $300,000.
+Traffic is up across the board, so you’re comfortable estimating an additional 2% profit for next January, but you’re planning to invest in more marketing that should result in 5% more profits over the summer.